davidjguru/davidjguru.github.io/_posts/2017-6-30-drupal-sevilla-a-group-is-moving.md

 3- Bring Drupal to schools

 **A very important step is to try to agree on a gender and diversity policy** according to the current times, echoing all the problems of the integration of women and people of non-binary gender within society in general and the technological sector in particular.
 The local group Drupal Sevilla is committed to seek parity in its activities and its sessions.
-We are looking forward to doing more things throughout the new course that will start in September, with the memory of a year of activities and of course, the pride of having brought to our city a great reference event as the Drupal Developer Days 2017.
+We are looking forward to doing more things throughout the new course that will start in September, with the memory of a year of activities and of course, the pride of having brought to our city a great reference event as the [Drupal Developer Days 2017](https://www.flickr.com/groups/drupaldevdays2017/){:target="_blank"} .

 ![Drupal Developer Days Seville 2017 family picture]({{ site.baseurl }}/images/drupal_developer_days.png )